captainchicken2023/Credit-Risk-Classification/Credit_Risk/report-template.md

 I ran two separate analysis, the first based on the original given data, then a second based on "random over-sampling".
 In each case the data was split into test and training sets, the Logistic Regression Model was setup, and the predictions were made.
 Finally, I used a Confusion Matrix to analyze the results.

-Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+Brief review of terminology.

 * Accuracy:
+    * How often the model is correct.
+    * Comprised of the ratio of correctly predicted observations to the total number of observations.
+    * Accuracy does not communicate how precise a model is.

 * Precision:
+    * The ratio of correctly predicted positive observations to thetotal predicted positive observations.
+    * High precision relates to a low false positive rate.
+    * In other words, high precision will reduce recall.

 * Recall:
+    * The ratio of correctly predicted positive observations to all predicted observations for that class.
+    * High recall correlates to a more comprehensive output and a low false negative rate.
+    * In other words, high recall will reduce precision

+Describing the observed balanced accuracy, precision, and recall scores of all machine learning models.

-* Machine Learning Model 2:
+* Machine Learning Model 1:
-  * Accuracy:
+  * Accuracy: .95
-  * Precision:
+  * Precision: 1
   * Recall:

+* Machine Learning Model 2: clean sweep at .99
+  * Accuracy: .99
+  * Precision: .99
+  * Recall: .99

 ## Summary